Life Insurance for dummies is not meant to give every possible answer to every possible question.

 - Re-entry Term Insurance

-Now let’s meet the competitors against term life insurance.
+Now let’s meet the competitors against term life policy.

-Whole Life Insurance or Cash Value Life Insurance
+Whole Life Coverage or Cash Value Life For Dummies

 THE CASH VALUE- TERM HAS NONE- WHOLE LIFE HAS SOME

 AND WHEN I SAY SOME……I MEAN NOT A SUBSTANTIAL AMOUNT.

 Your premiums paid into these policies are not only sufficient to meet the insurance carriers mortality cost (death claims) and expenses, but you are also diverting some money into a cash savings vehicle.

 The funds are growing mostly by the premiums you are paying in the policy.